jmseo1204/mctd/README.md

 ### Pre-trained models

-You can evaluate the performances of MCTDs through the given pre-trained models in the [link](https://drive.google.com/drive/folders/1r8xTxvHS0HIE1jbskAVxr9jdM6UiQU6P?usp=share_link).
+You can evaluate the performances of MCTDs through the given pre-trained models in the [link](https://drive.google.com/drive/folders/1FoEkB83l1dNShupfKHmucchPJnbcLg3l?usp=share_link).

-`cube_dql_trained_models.tar.gz` contains the pre-trained models for DQL, and it should be uncompressed in the `./dql/` directory.
+`dql_trained_models.tar.gz` contains the pre-trained models for DQL, and it should be uncompressed in the `./dql/` directory.

-`cube_planner_trained_models.tar.gz` contains the pre-trained diffusion models for point and ant maze tasks.
+`planner_trained_models.tar.gz` contains the pre-trained diffusion models for point and ant maze tasks.
 It should be uncompressed in the `./output/downloaded/<WANDB_ENTITY_NAME>/<WANDB_PROJECT_NAME>/` directory.

 ### Evaluation (Job creation and running)

 After uncompressing the files, you can evaluate the performances of MCTDs by running the job creation script and job runner script.
-The examples of the job creation scripts is in the `insert_cube_validation_jobs.py` file.
+The examples of the job creation scripts are in the `insert_point_maze_validation_jobs.py` and `insert_antmaze_validation_jobs.py` files.
 You can create the job by modifying the wandb entity name, project name, and the job configurations.

 After creating the job, you can run the job by running the job runner script.
 The job runner script is in the `run_jobs.py` file.
 You can run the jobs over multiple servers by setting the `available_gpus` variable in the script.